 Early History of the Trapani family

-Another 310 words (22 lines of text) covering the years 1620, 1688, and 1715 are included under the topic Early Trapani History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Trapani research.
+Another 73 words (5 lines of text) covering the years 1620, 1688, and 1715 are included under the topic Early Trapani History in all our PDF Extended History products and printed products wherever possible.

 Trapani Spelling Variations

 Spelling variations of this family name include: Trapani, Trapanese, Trapnotto, Trepani, Trepanese and many more.

 Early Notables of the Trapani family (pre 1700)